Adam Thielen Player Prop Bets for NFL Week 9 | Minnesota vs. Baltimore 11/7/2021

 Matchup vs. Baltimore

-- Against the Ravens, Thielen totaled 41 receiving yards in only career matchup, 17.5 fewer than his over/under for Sunday's game.
+- Thielen's 41 receiving yards in his one matchup against the Ravens are 17.5 fewer than his over/under for Sunday's game.

 - Thielen did not have a touchdown catch in that outing against the Ravens.